-During the screening process, all sperm donors at Cryos are therefore being selected, screened and released for clinical use in specific countries or areas.
+During the screening process, all sperm donors at Cryos are therefore selected, screened and released for clinical use in specific countries or areas.
 A donor can be released to meet one or several different Standards.

-What do we screen for?
+What do we test for?

 How we handle conditions

 In every pregnancy, there is a small risk of having a child with a congenital disease, and in some cases, this might turn out to be inherited.
-At Cryos, our donors undergo a thorough screening process before being accepted as a donor, in order to minimize the risk of the donor passing any serious conditions on to the child.
+At Cryos, our donors undergo a thorough screening process before being accepted as a donor in order to minimize the risk of the donor passing any serious conditions on to the child.